ryzzzzz682/adet-sena/README.md

 1. Clone this repository.
 2. Open `index.html` in your web browser.
+3. Click Youtube API
-3. Enter keywords in the search box and click on "Search".
+4. Enter keywords in the search box and click on "Search".
-4. Click on any video thumbnail to start watching it.
+5. Click on any video thumbnail to start watching it.

 ## API Key